janpeter19/BPL_IEC_operation/README.md

 ![](Fig_BPL_IEC_operation.png)

-You see in the diagram typical resuts during opoeration.
+You see in the diagram typical resuts during operation.
+* The upper diagrams shows the concenration of the two proteins P and A at the outlet of the chromatography column.
+* The next diagram show the salt concentration during operation.
+* The following four diagrams with green curves show the following flow rates: flow of sample, flow of adsorptioin buffer, flow of desorption buffer and finally the volume of the harvested materia

 You start up the notebook in Colab by pressing here [start BPL notebook](https://colab.research.google.com/github/janpeter19/BPL_IEC_operation/blob/main/BPL_IEC_operation_colab.ipynb)